NikitaRabade/Sorting-Visualizer/README.md

 - Quick Sort
 - Heap Sort

-## Features
+## 🌟 Features

 - Real-time visualization of sorting algorithms.
 - User-friendly interface with Bootstrap 5 styling.

-## Contributing
+## 🤝 Contributing
 We welcome contributions!
-If you find any issues or have feature requests, please open an issue.
+If you find any issues or have feature requests, please [open an issue](link-to-issues).

-## License
+## 📄 License
 This project is licensed under the MIT License.

-## Acknowledgments
+## 🙌 Acknowledgments
 Bootstrap 5 for providing a sleek and responsive UI.

-## Issues and Bug Reporting
+## 🐞 Issues and Bug Reporting
-If you encounter any issues or bugs, please report them here.
+If you encounter any issues or bugs, please [report them here](link-to-issues).

+## 🚀 Future Enhancements

+- **Step-by-Step Mode:** Implement a step-by-step mode where users can manually advance through each step of the sorting algorithm.
+This is beneficial for a more in-depth understanding of the algorithm.

 ```html
 <!-- Add necessary HTML structure -->